deeg-p23/subsurface-scattering/index.md

   "Hero" Image, Skin Dragon
 </p>

 As a personal goal for the end of this course, I aim to learn how to model different forms of light transport.
 This particular project kicks this journey off by implementing **subsurface scattering**, with the primary motivation of being able to model the translucency of materials like skin, and the glossiness on materials like marble.
 The implementation is based on the BSSRDF model proposed by Jensen et. al (2001), approximating dipole diffusion to compute outgoing radiance after multiple bounces under the local surface of a given intersection.

+The above image showcases the effect of subsurface scattering through smooth skin.

 # Methods
 In its current state, the BSSRDF model strictly computes the dipole diffusion approximation [1], with which the throughput is multiplied, and the radiance reaccumulates; all of which occurs after accumulation by a BXDF evaluation.